Felix-Skytro/is-near/README.md

+## Disclaimer
+I (**Skytro // Felix**) do **not** own this code in any way!

+I only fixed the script to work properly with modern versions of JavaScript.
+The original repository by [pazguille](https://github.com/pazguille) hasn't been updated in **over 10 years**,
+so I decided it would be best to fork the repo and apply the necessary fixes there.

+**Huge thanks to pazguille!** Your work made my job much easier—big shoutout to you! ❤️

 # is-near

-### Quick notice:

-I (Skytro // Felix) do NOT own this code in any way!
-I Only fixed the code to work properly on the newer versions The last commit of https://github.com/pazguille was 10 years ago So I figured its best to just fork the repo and then edit it there Thanks a lot to pazguille my work got a lot easyer - Big shoutout to him <3

 Calculates if the mouse position is near to a given element.